oceanprotocol-archive/OEPs/6/README.md

 * PROVIDERS register and offer SERVICES
 * PROVIDERS may publish SERVICE METADATA relating to the service offered
 * CONSUMER can identify services with a unique ID on the Ocean Network
-* CONSUMER can invoke services (subject to access requirements)
+* CONSUMER can invoke services via any OCEAN AGENT (subject to contract and access requirements)
 * SERICES may require INPUTS
 * SERICES may produce OUTPUTS
 * INPUT ASSETS must be available for the service provider to consume
+* SERVICES may fail, in which case failure should be reported with relevant information to the CONSUMER
-* PROVIDER provides SERVICE and PROOF VERIFIER validates PROOF
+* PROVIDER provides SERVICE and PROOF
+* VERIFIER validates PROOF
+* SERICE CONTRACT must be settled and any tokens transfered after receipt of valid PROOF
 * OUTPUT ASSETS, if created, must be identified and communicated to the CONSUMER

 <a name="specification"></a>
 ## Specification

-The **Serice Metadata** information should be managed using an API on the Ocean Agent.
+The **Service Metadata** information should be managed using an API on the Ocean Agent.
-As general rule, only the INDISPENSABLE information to run the Smart Contracts MUST be stored in the Decentralized VM
+As general rule, only the INDISPENSABLE information to run the Smart Contracts MUST be stored in the Decentralised VM

 This API should exposes the following capabilities in the Ocean Agent: